There's no separating mental and physical health

 During the initial appointment with Teresa, she will complete a thorough assessment and discuss treatment options and goals.
 She will include your provider in the treatment plan to ensure that any needed medications and medical objectives are in sync with your mental health goals.

 Teresa has a background in community mental health and has served the local communities of Orange and Crawford Counties for approximately 10 years.
-She comes to us by arrangement with Southern Hills Counseling Center.
+She originally came to us by arrangement with Southern Hills Counseling Center.
+We are proud to have her on board as a full-time staff member.
 Her two primary modalities of treatment are cognitive-behavioral therapy (CBT) and eye-movement desensitization and reprocessing therapy (EMDR).

 CBT is a short-term (6-12 months), goal-oriented, psychotherapy treatment that takes a hands-on, practical approach to problem-solving.
 Its goal is to change patterns of thinking or behavior that are behind people’s difficulties and, therefore, change the way they feel.
 We use CBT to help treat a wide range of issues in a person’s life, from depression and anxiety to substance and alcohol abuse, and relationship problems.
 CBT works to change people’s attitudes and behavior by focusing on the thoughts, images, beliefs, and perspectives that they hold (a person’s cognitive processes).
 We help the patient recognize how these processes relate to the way they behave, as a way of dealing with emotional problems.
 CBT introduces patients to a set of principles and skills they can apply whenever they need to, and that will last them a lifetime.